 Powered by ROS and built with industry and developers in mind, H-ROS classifies robot components in 5 types: sensing — used to perceive the world; actuation — allowing interaction with the environment; communication — providing a means of interconnection; cognition — the brain of the robot and hybrid; and the components that group together different sub-components under a common interface.
 These building-block-style parts come as reusable and reconfigurable components, allowing developers to easily upgrade their robots with hardware from different manufacturers, and add new features.Motivation and origin:

 Existing hardware platforms—although becoming more common—lack extensibility.
 Examples can be seen in several commercial and industrial robots that hit the market recently, and already include a common software infrastructure (generally the Robot Operating System(ROS)) but lack of a hardware standard.
-With H-ROS, building robots will be about placing H-ROS-compatible hardware components together to build new robot configurations.
+With the H-ROS technology, building robots will be about placing H-ROS-compatible robot hardware components together to build new robot configurations.

 Constructing robots will no longer be restricted to a small elite with high technical skills!
 It will be extended to the wider majority with a general understanding of the sensing and actuation needed for a particular scenario.